IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 Dataverse URL         ``http://{your hostname}:8080``     URL of the Dataverse that integrates with this TwoRavens installation.
 ===================== ================================    ===========

-Please note the default values above.
-The installer assumes
+Please note that for default values the installer assumes

 - that you are running both the Dataverse and TwoRavens/rApache on the same host;
 - the default ports for Apache (80) and Glassfish that is serving your Dataverse (8080);